Specialised tool · AI generative fill

 Why use a generative fill remover

-This page runs SDXL inpainting with a prompt tuned specifically for generic object removal: "seamless background, natural continuation of the surrounding scene, clean empty space, photorealistic".
-The model is told nothing about what kind of object you are removing — it just tries to make the painted region blend into its surroundings.
+This page runs a generative AI model with a prompt tuned for general object removal — it’s told nothing about what kind of object you’re removing, just to make the painted region blend seamlessly into its surroundings.
 That generality is what lets it handle an abandoned bicycle on a brick street as comfortably as a trash can on a grass lawn.

 How to remove an object in 3 steps